 Why Is Forex Trading Profitable for Some Clients Only?

 According to the efficient-market hypothesis (EMH), prices in a financial market are random.
 As new information flows in, assets gain or lose value.
-From here, one could deduce that the proportion of winners and losers should be even.
-As we have already seen, this is not the case for the foreign exchange.
+From here, one could deduce how lucrative is forex trading — the proportion of winners and losers should be even.
+As we have already seen, this is not the case for foreign exchange.
 The system clearly does not work.
 So, what is Forex trading all about?

-The negative-sum arrangement means the odds are against every trader by default.
-Still, anyone has a 30% chance of winning.
-So, what are the keys to success in Forex and CFD trades?
+So, why is currency trading profitable only for some people?
+The negative-sum arrangement means the odds are against every trader by default, but all of them have a 30% chance of winning.
+Now, let’s look at the keys to success in Forex and CFD trades.

 How Do You Lose Money In Forex Trading?